SeaQL/seaql.github.io/Blog/blog/2025-09-30-sea-orm-rbac.md

 [SeaORM Pro](https://www.sea-ql.org/sea-orm-pro/) is an admin panel solution allowing you to quickly and easily launch an admin panel for your application - frontend development skills not required, but certainly nice to have!

-SeaORM Pro will be updated to support the latest features in SeaORM 2.0, right now RBAC support is in preview in [SeaORM Pro Plus](https://github.com/sponsors/SeaQL/sponsorships?tier_id=249708).

 Features:

 + Full CRUD